Metallic Epoxy Flooring Vancouver, BC

 High-end residential interiors

-Basements, studios, lounges, entryways, and modern feature corridors — especially when you want a polished-concrete vibe with more depth.
+Basements, studios, lounges, entryways, and modern feature corridors — especially when you want a polished-concrete vibe with more depth and design control.

 - Basements and entertainment rooms